minvws/nl-kat-coordination/docs/source/manual/reports.rst

      - The report shows per system type how many of the identified IPs/systems are compliant with the DNS checks.
 If in-compliant systems are identified, a compliance issue description is provided with the corresponding risk level.
      - Overview on the compliance status of various DNS checks across all systems.
    * - Findings
-     - Shows an overview table with the number of findings and occurrences per risk level (Critical, high, medium, low, recommendation), followed by a list of all findings.
+     - Shows an overview table with the number of findings and occurrences per risk level (critical, high, medium, low, recommendation), followed by a list of all findings.
 Each finding can be opened to view more details, such as a description of the finding, the possible impact, a general recommendation and the hosts where this finding was identified.
      - Gives an overview of all findings (KAT, CVE and/or custom findings).
      - Overview on the vulnerabilities checks across all systems.
    * - IPv6
      - Shows if IPv6 was detected on the scanned system.
-     - The report shows per host name if an IPv6 address was detected.
+     - The report shows per hostname if an IPv6 address was detected.
      - Overview on the IPv6 status categorised per system type.
    * - Mail
      - The table gives an overview of some security configurations that are recommended to be implemented to ensure authenticated e-mails are sent on behalf of the hostname.
-The compliance checks look at the presence of SPF, DKIM and DMARC, which are used to prevent spammers from sending unwanted e-mails..
+The compliance checks look at the presence of SPF, DKIM and DMARC, which are used to prevent spammers from sending unwanted e-mails.
 Each check will show whether or not the system is compliant with this security configuration.
 If a lack of compliance is identified, the table below will show what compliance issue was identified with what risk.
      - The report shows per system type how many of the identified IPs/systems are compliant with the e-mail checks.
 If in-compliant systems are identified, a compliance issue description is provided with the corresponding risk level.
      - Overview on the compliance status of various e-mail checks across all systems.
    * - Name server